BattlehubCode/RuntimeAssetDatabase/README.md

 ```

 <div style="page-break-after: always;"></div>

+Here's a revised version of your README.md section:

+## Web Storage Sample

+You can use the runtime asset database in conjunction with an HTTP web server, mainly in WebGL builds.

+To start the web sample, follow these steps:

+1. Unpack the `Asset/Battlehub/Storage.Web` Unity package.
+2. Open the `Asset/Battlehub/Storage.Web/WebProjectBrowser` Unity scene.
+3. Extract `Asset/Battlehub.Extensions/Storage.Web/SampleHttpServer.zip` to a folder (e.g., `C:\SampleHttpWebServer`).
+4. Install Node.js from [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+5. Open a terminal and navigate to `C:\SampleHttpWebServer`.
+6. Run the command `npm install`.
+7. Run the command `node app.js`.
+8. Enter play mode in Unity.

 ## Surrogates
 Surrogates are intermediary classes used by the Serializer to facilitate the reading and writing of data to Unity objects during serialization. **To enable the serialization of a specific class, you must create a surrogate for it**.
 These surrogates can be generated automatically or created from scratch.
 To generate a Surrogate class, you can use the "Create Surrogates" window.